PhamVanThuan/angular2-ts-bootstrap4-webpack-gulp/README.md

   npm uninstall tsd -g
 ```

 2) You should only use typings as it successor to tsd much like npm is the successor to bower.
-The reason behind this is because when you install typings you get a browser version and a node version of typings.
+As far as I can tell, the reason behind this is because when you install typings it seems you get a browser version and a node version of typings.

 ```bash
   npm install typings -g